tatsushid/docker-tinycore/README.md

 ## Building an image based on this image

-Now Docker doesn't support privilege mode at image building so please use `unsquashfs` command to expand package files downloaded by `tce-load` etc. instead of installing them by those tools directly.
+Now Docker doesn't support privilege mode at image building but this image includes patched `tce-load` which works without privilege mode by using `unsquashfs` internally instead of mounting squashfs on a loop back devise so to install packages, please use `tce-load` with `-c` option

 ## License